Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Discussion

 \subsection{Conclusion and Future Work}

 This study evaluates three inductive-bias strategies for voltage prediction in distribution grids.
-Using a dataset of heterogeneous low- and medium-voltage networks, we assess performance across familiar topologies and out-of-distribution evaluation cases.
+Using a dataset of heterogeneous low- and medium-voltage networks, we assess performance across familiar topologies and out-of-distribution cases.
 Our findings highlight complementary strengths.
-The complex-valued model achieves state-of-the-art angle prediction for both known and unknown grids, surpassing even DC power flow approximations, though at higher computational cost.
-The physics-informed variant consistently improves magnitude prediction and exhibits the lowest variability across unseen topologies, demonstrating robustness rooted in physical consistency.
-In contrast, the residual learning approach provided limited overall gains, though it excelled in select cases.
+Our novel complex-valued model achieves state-of-the-art angle prediction for both known and unknown grids, surpassing all other approximations, though at higher computational cost.
+The physics-informed variant consistently improves magnitude prediction and exhibits the lowest variability across unseen topologies, demonstrating robustness rooted in physical consistency, but this is only a slight improvement above the strong baseline.
+In contrast, the residual learning approach provided limited overall gains, though it excelled in select cases and seems to be able to be synergetic with other methods.
 Collectively, these results show that carefully chosen inductive biases substantially enhance the reliability of machine learning models for power system analysis.

 Future research should extend these insights along three directions.
 Firstly, a deeper examination of physics-constrained training regimes is needed, including theoretical analysis and open benchmarking, to clarify when physics-informed losses improve generalization.
 For our particular study, this variant was the most sensitive to hyperparameters and required significant knowledge of the pandapower modeling library to produce an effective solution.
-Even then, the physics-informed loss could not be used competitively in a purely unsupervised manor (nor as a weighted loss addition), with performance results two orders of magnitude worse than the other variants at best.
+Even then, the physics-informed loss could not be used competitively in a purely unsupervised manor, with performance results two orders of magnitude worse than the other variants at best.
 This finding comes at no surprise when considering the non-linear, non-convex nature of the AC power balance equations, but is nonetheless in conflict with several other works that tout its success.
 Secondly, evaluation on non-European grid datasets (e.g. Smart-DS) would test the applicability of these methods in unbalanced, three-phase networks with different structural characteristics.
-Finally, exploring hybrid models that combine multiple inductive biases could yield situation-dependent predictors, though early results suggest such benefits are non-additive and grid-specific.
+Finally, exploring hybrid models that combine multiple inductive biases could yield situation-dependent predictors, though early results suggest that such benefits are non-additive and grid-specific (Appendix \ref{app:hybrid-models}).

 By systematically studying inductive biases, this work contributes to the development of machine learning models that are not only accurate but also robust enough for deployment in real-world power system operations.
 Ultimately, our results indicate that physics-informed and complex-valued approaches can move ML-based solvers beyond academic benchmarks toward practical tools for reliable voltage prediction in distribution grids.